 - 1. With the pump inlet still unconnected, watch the motor cooling-fan through the motor fan-cover, switch-on the electrical supply to the motor for a few seconds, then switch off the electrical supply again. - 2.
 Check that the motor cooling-fan rotates in the correct direction shown by the arrow on the motor mounting plate.
-If the direction of rotation is incorrect: - Switch off the electrical supply immediately. - Isolate the pump from the electrical supply. - Remove the terminal-box cover and swap wires L1 and L3: see Figures 8 and 9. - Refit the cover to the terminal-box.
+If the direction of rotation is incorrect: - Switch off the electrical supply immediately. - Isolate the pump from the electrical supply. - Remove the terminal-box cover and swap wires L1 and L3: refer to wiring diagram supplied in the motor terminal box. - Refit the cover to the terminal-box.